nickyringland/nested_named_entities/README.md

 The names of people, locations, and organisations play a central role in language, and named entity recognition (NER) has been widely studied, and successfully incorporated, into natural language processing (NLP) applications.
 The most common variant of NER involves identifying and classifying proper noun mentions of these and miscellaneous entities as linear spans in text.

 Unfortunately, this version of NER is no closer to a detailed treatment of named entities than chunking is to a full syntactic analysis.
-NER, so con- strued, reflects neither the syntactic nor semantic structure of NE mentions, and provides insufficient categorical distinctions to represent that structure.
+NER, so construed, reflects neither the syntactic nor semantic structure of NE mentions, and provides insufficient categorical distinctions to represent that structure.

 Representing this nested structure, where a mention may contain mention(s) of other entities, is critical for applications such as coreference resolution.
 The lack of this structure creates spurious ambiguity in the linear approximation.